codervince/hkhorses/README.md

+##what we need to find out?
+given a racedate, horsecode:
+did H do tw on dayofrace
+fasttrackwork between thisrace and LN1? - what is fast all tw times lastbarriertrialjockey lasttworkjockey

+##vet
+anylongbreaks- get date started and return for stats seriousinjuries

 # hkhorses
 For a horsecode, gets horse info and previous info (vet + pedigree + tw info) down to LN races